-GOVERNMENT-WIDE ANALYSIS
+GOVERNMENT-WIDE FINANCIAL ANALYSIS

-Net Position may serve over time as a useful indicator of the District's financial position.
-In the case of the District, liabilities and deferred inflows of resources exceeded assets by \$6,324,329 as of October 31, 2022.
+Net position may serve over time as a useful indicator of the District's financial position.
+In the case of the District, liabilities exceeded assets by \$168,412 as of July 31, 2024.
+This is the District's first audit.
+In future years, a comparative analysis of government-wide changes in net position will be presented.